abeauvois/git-report/README.md

 ## 2. For a report in by email via gmail to yourself:

-It requires developper skills if you want to use `gmail` to send this report by email with it.
+It requires some devOps skills if you want to use `gmail` to send this report by email with it.

 ### Create an .env file (same place as package.json)